Skip to content

 • Cross-promotion only — no money changes hands, each promotes the other

-When revenue arrangements are clear before the shoot, the most common post-collaboration dispute is eliminated before it can exist.
+Clear revenue arrangements documented before the shoot eliminate the most common post-collaboration dispute.

 • Date, time, and duration